Residence Hall Guest Guidelines

 Gatherings within residence hall doubles, suites, apartments, or townhomes are limited to two student guests in addition to the residents of the room.
 The two student guests must be residents of the same building they are visiting.

 Face coverings are required everywhere on campus—indoors and outdoors—except in an individual’s assigned residence hall room or dwelling.
 Exceptions include while actively eating or drinking, attending to personal hygiene, such as showering, shaving one’s face, or brushing teeth.
 This policy includes wearing a mask while walking from a dwelling to the bathroom, and visiting a dwelling to which you are not assigned.

 There are no accommodations for not wearing a mask, and questions related to accommodation requests should be made to Disability Support Services for students.
 Face coverings are defined as a cloth, face shield, or medical grade mask that fully covers a person’s nose and mouth and is secured to the person’s head.

-Size of Gatherings
+Size of On-Campus Gatherings

 Students are expected to only leave campus for essential reasons.
 Essential reasons include visiting a doctor or receiving a prescription, grocery shopping, attending an academic commitment, such as an internship, going to a place of employment, exercise, getting takeout from a restaurant.
-Attending social gathering, bars, parties will not be considered essential.
+Attending social gatherings, bars, parties will not be considered essential.

 Students traveling outside the state of Maryland must quarantine for 14 days upon their return to campus.
 This includes traveling within the US and internationally.
 Traveling to areas with widespread transmission, as defined by the state of Maryland (https://governor.maryland.gov/marylandunites/) is strongly discouraged.
 Additionally, planned off campus trips are prohibited.